remigius42/algebra.ts/docs/index.md

 ### Right Now

+Most of the examples on this pages are interactive via [Klipse](https://github.com/viebel/klipse).

-You can follow along with the examples right now by executing the suggested keyboard shortcut for your browser and operating system.
+The UMD version of `algebra.ts` is loaded within this page, therefore you can also follow along with the examples by executing the suggested keyboard shortcut for your browser and operating system.
 This will open the JavaScript Console in your browser.

 | Operating System | Browser | Keyboard Shortcut |
 | ---------------- | ------- | ----------------- |